Treatment of Facet Arthropathy

 Remember, every individual’s experience with chronic pain is unique.
 Finding the most practical combination of strategies for your situation may take time.

-Work with your healthcare provider to develop a personalized pain management plan.
+It’s important to work with your healthcare provider to develop a personalized pain management plan.

 How Long Does it Take to Recover From Facet Arthropathy?